Glencore’s Ulan Mine Modification 6

 Why it matters:

-• The original Mod 6 approval was overturned because it was rushed, incomplete and based on inadequate assessment
+• The original Mod 6 approval was overturned because it was rushed, incomplete and based on inadequate assessment — the amended resubmission does not resolve this inadequacy

 • Mod 6 would extend mining to 2035 and unlock Mod 8, which together would disturb around 2,368 hectares of land